saitaiky/notebook/docs/docs/cloud-computing/aws/security/waf.md

 sidebar_position: 4
 ---

-AWS WAF is a web application firewall that lets you configure rules that allow, block, or monitor (count) web requests to below 4 services based on conditions that you define.
+AWS WAF is a web application firewall (**layer 7**) that lets you configure rules that allow, block, or monitor (count) web requests to below 4 services based on conditions that you define.
 - **an Amazon CloudFront distribution**
   - Your rules run in all AWS Edge Locations located around the world close to your end-users.
 This means security doesn’t come at the expense of performance.
 Blocked requests are stopped before they reach your web servers.
 - **an Amazon API Gateway REST API**